ugorek000/VoronoiLinker/README.md

 = Voronoi Preview =
 Auto-create link-path from a socket to an outlet or an anchor.

-(Bonus) = Voronoi Hider =
+= Voronoi Hider =
+It is bonus tool.
 Hide nearest socket to the cursor or unhide all sockets from the nearest node.

 ---
 ### Hotkeys